 - they have been turned on using the dimmer control or - any door is open.

-The battery saver feature will turn off the interior lamps 40 minutes after the ignition is turned to the OFF position.
+The battery saver feature will turn off the interior lamps 40 minutes after the ignition is turned to the 1 (LOCK) or 2 (OFF) position.

 Opening all windows and moonroof (if equipped)